iamtrushar/Documents/AutoMapper.md

     - Replace if N2 as IN ('NW', 'NE')
     Replace if S2 as IN ('SW', 'SE') and so on for `"E2" || "W2"`.

+### Area Block (AB)
+1. Get all the land grids configured for OFFB (offshore block).
+2. Generally mapped as is.
+No quartering.

 ### League and Labour (LL)
 1. Get all the land grids configured for TXSRV (Texas Survey), TXSRO (Texas Survey Overlap).
 Currently I do not see any special logic for processing League/Labour.
-I see that AM is actually calling Area Block which does not make sense.
+NOTE: Something about this algo looks amiss - AM is actually calling Area Block which does not make sense.
+Need further investigation.

 ### Tables:
 `LW_JOB_SCHEDULE`